Managing a Remote Development Team - A Complete Guide for Business Leaders

 discussions short and focused.
 You can share updates asynchronously, so work

-continues without delays.
+continues without any hiring or mobile app launch delays.

 5. Share the productivity vision regularly

-the team about what they are building and
+You can remind the team about what they are building and

 why.
 This, in turn, keeps them motivated and helps improve decisions.